 November 2013 – January 2014

-This exhibition celebrates the life and work of Stanley Black OBE (1913-2002), one of Britain's best-loved musicians, in this his centenary year.
+This exhibition celebrates the life and work of Stanley Black OBE (1913-2002), one of Britain’s best-loved musicians, in this his centenary year.
 During the course of a long and indefatigable career Stanley Black turned his talents to piano playing, composing, arranging and conducting in a wide variety of genres.
 He was known to audiences across the globe for his jazz arrangements, his film music, for light music broadcasts on the BBC and as a conductor of pops-style orchestral concerts.
 The Jerwood Library is fortunate to be the repository of the Stanley Black archive, an extensive collection of manuscript music scores and archival material relating to Stanley Black.
 Items on display include photographs, film music contracts, concert programmes, autograph scores and manuscript notes.
-The majority of the collection is catalogued on the Jerwood Library's online catalogue and is available to researchers by appointment.
+The majority of the collection is catalogued on Jerwood Library Search and is available to researchers by appointment.

 The Westbrook Trio: Celebrating 30 Years